In today’s post: These sweet raspberry rolls are like cinnamon rolls but even better!

 I don’t love winter, but I do love BAKING, and there’s no better time to do it than on a cold winter morning.
 Honestly, these raspberry rolls (a close cousin to cinnamon rolls) almost make waking up to a foot of snow a happy occasion – if you’re going to be stuck inside, you might as well delight your family with a pan of deliciousness.
 Of course, they’re not only good in the winter – I’m pretty sure you and every single person you know would enjoy these any day of the year.

-These start with my homemade dinner rolls recipe (which I also use to make garlic breadsticks and buttery crescent rolls).
 I know making your own bread dough can be intimidating, but once you’ve done it a time or two it’s really not that hard!
-If you’ve never made bread before, visit my favorite dinner rolls post – I’ve included a 10 minute video in that post that walks you step by step through the process of mixing, kneading, rising and baking.
-Give the basic dinner rolls recipe a shot, and once you’ve conquered that you’ll be ready to turn the basic rolls into these showstopping raspberry rolls!
+If you’ve never made bread before, visit my basic bread dough post – I’ve included a 10 minute video in that post that walks you step by step through the process of mixing, kneading, rising and baking.
+And if you’re already familiar with making yeast bread, you’re all set to dive into this recipe.

 Here’s a quick video that shows the process for making raspberry rolls: